mmesiti/git-collaborative/content/same-repository.md

 **Troubleshooting**

-If you don't have a remote yet, you can add it with (adjust `ADDRESS` to your repository address):
+If you don't have a remote yet, you can add one called `origin` with (adjust `ADDRESS` to your repository address):
 ```console
 $ git remote add origin ADDRESS
 ```